 - Question Answering with a fine-tuned BERT using Hugging Face Transformers and PyTorch on CoQA dataset by Stanford

-Discover innovative solutions crafted with BERT, developed by our community members during our engaging hackathons.
+Discover innovative solutions crafted with BERT AI technology page, developed by our community members during our engaging hackathons.

 Recommendations cold-start problem is not actually a problem, if you leverage content and item metadata to build your recommendations.
 To showcase this idea we build a movie recommender, so you can visually see the difference between collaborative-filtering and content recommendations.
 We made two PRs to an existing open-source project Metarank: * support semantic recommendations with cohere-ai and sentence-transformers embeddings * use qdrant as a vector search engine to quickly perform vector similarity search With these two PRs merged building such a recommender is just a matter of a few lines of YAML code.
 But the semantic-similarity approach is not only about movies, but can be applied more generically in traditional places like e-commerce.
 For example, in fashion with high inventory churn, being able to recommend something for new clothes having zero feedback is really valuable.